Employer Sponsored Visa Costs Are Going Up: What the July 2026 CSIT/SSIT Increase Means for You

 IMPORTANT

 These new thresholds apply to nominations lodged on or after 1 July 2026.
-Nominations lodged before this date are assessed against the current thresholds - even if the visa is granted after 1 July.
+Nominations lodged before this date are assessed against the current, lower thresholds - even if the visa is granted months later.
+This is your window.

 Which Visas Are Affected?

-The CSIT and SSIT apply to the Skills in Demand (SID) visa framework:
+The CSIT, SSIT, and TSMIT increases affect every employer-sponsored visa pathway in the Skills in Demand (SID) framework:

 • Core Skills stream: Must meet the CSIT ($79,499 from 1 July)